Queen Elizabeth II Fast Facts

 1939 - World War II breaks out.
 Elizabeth moves, with her sister, to the Royal Lodge at Windsor Castle.
 This is thought to be the time period when Elizabeth meets Prince Philip of Greece.

-1942 - King George VI makes Elizabeth an honorary colonel in the 500 Grenadier Guards, a regiment of the Royal Army.
+1942 - King George VI makes Elizabeth an honorary colonel in the Grenadier Guards, a regiment of the British Army.

-April 21, 1942 - Elizabeth makes her official public debut with a review of the 500 Grenadier Guards at Windsor Palace.
+April 21, 1942 - Elizabeth makes her official public debut with a review of 500 members of the Grenadier Guards at Windsor Palace.

 1944 - Elizabeth is made a member of the Privy Council and the Council of State.
 She is now able to act for the king during his absence from the country.